zapta/apio-wiki-dev/docs/index.md

 ## Simulating the design

-The command `apio sim` runs a simulation of a selected testbench and shows its result in an interactive graphical windows.
+The command `apio sim` runs a simulation of a selected testbench and shows its result in an interactive graphical window.

 ```
 work$ apio sim main_tb.v